vildekristine99/DAT110-oblig2/README.md

 - `public Set<String> getSubscribers(String topic)`

 The TODO-comments in `Storage.java` class provides more detailed information about what the individual methods are supposed to do.

 The package `no.hvl.dat110.broker.storage.tests` contains some basic unit tests that can be used to test the implementation of the storage methods.

-#### Task B.2 Broker Message Processing
+#### Task B.2 Broker Dispatcher for Message Processing

 All communication between the broker and the connected clients will be done via the `send`, `receive`, and `hasData`-methods of the corresponding `ClientSession`-object.
-The encapsulation of the underlying message transport connection has been already implemented in the `ClienSession.java` class
+The encapsulation of the underlying message transport connection has been already implemented in the `ClienSession.java` class.

-The messages exchanged between the broker and the client will be a JSON-representation of the objects of the message-classes implemented in Task 1.
-As an example, a `ConnectMsg`-object will be represented as follows:
+The messages exchanged between the broker and the client will be a JSON-representation of the objects of the message-classes implemented in Task A.  As an example, a `ConnectMsg`-object will be represented as follows:

 ```java
 {"type":"CONNECT","user":"testuser"}